| |

 approved (always check there's a Snell

-sticker inside) and
+sticker inside)

 meet the current minimum race reg's expiry date.
 Open face type

-are allowed - less expensive
+allowed - less expensive

 option